coreos/docs/fleet/launching-containers-fleet.md

 You can test out this process by stopping fleet (`sudo systemctl stop fleet`) on one of the machines running our Apache unit.
 The fleet logs (`sudo journalctl -u fleet`) will provide more clarity on what's going on under the hood.

-## Run a Simple Sidekick
+## Run a simple sidekick

 The simplest sidekick example is for [service discovery](https://github.com/coreos/fleet/blob/master/Documentation/examples/service-discovery.md).
 This unit blindly announces that our container has been started.
 We'll run one of these for each Apache unit that's already running.
 Again, we'll use a template unit with two instances.
 Make a template unit called `apache-discovery@.service`.

 ```ini
 [Unit]